 Lewis maintained his health for just over two years following Maxine’s death, but his heart was soon to give out and he quietly slipped away.
 He will be interred in the Mount Hope Cemetery, with full military honors, next to his wife of 64 years on Saturday, November 23, 2019, at 11:30 AM.
 A service following will be held at Baker City Christian Church on Saturday, November 23, 2019, at 12:30 PM.

 His death was preceded by his parents; his two sisters, Rubyee Lee Martin and Dorothy Ellis; his brother Robert Suell; his oldest son, David Lee; his niece, Dorothy Danielle Bright; his nephew, Michael Warren and his parents-in-law LaVell and Vera Croft.

 He is survived by his children and their spouses: Roger and Beverly Warren, Lew and Cindy Warren, Carolyn and Paul Kerbs, Larry and Stephanie Warren; by his grandchildren, his great-grandchildren, his great-great-grandchildren, his nephews and his nieces, and Maxine’s sister and her husband: Myrleen and Max Healy.

 Roll Tide Y’all.

 Thank you, from the Lewis Warren family to Heart and Home Hospice, The Quilting Club of Baker City and Baker City Christian Church for your care and concern during this time.

 Memorial contributions in honor of Lewis may be made to the Missions of Hope International through Gray’s West & Co.
 Pioneer Chapel at 1500 Dewey Ave., Baker City, OR 97814.

-To send flowers to Lewis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lewis Felix Warren, please visit our floral store.